-A. Individual: Any individual who is in accord with the purposes of this organization and who pays the dues established by the Executive Board shall be eligible for membership.
+A. Professional: Any individual who is in accord with the purposes of this organization and who pays the dues established by the Executive Board shall be eligible for membership.

 The membership year shall be one year from the date of first enrollment.

 Members shall have the right to:

 - vote on business brought before the participants at professional development events with a majority vote by those in attendance determining the outcome.